Part 4 of a 4-part series in support of National Cybersecurity Awareness Month. You can read part 3 here.

-I developed this four-part blog series during National Cybersecurity Awareness Month to provide key industry insights and proven methodologies for building and enhancing your security awareness program.
+I developed this four-part blog series during Cybersecurity Awareness Month to provide key industry insights and proven methodologies for building and enhancing your security awareness program.
 We started in week 1 with building a program strategy, followed up by discussing program content in week 2.
-Last week with focused on the alignment of the security awareness function with the organization.
-This week we’ll wrap up the series with some key findings published in the ISC2 Workforce Study.
-According to the report, lack of focus on security awareness is the top challenge for ensuring long-term security awareness program success.1
+Last week focused on the alignment of the security awareness function within the organization.
+This week we’ll wrap up the series with some key findings published in the 2018 ISC2 Workforce Study.
+According to the report, lack of focus on security awareness is the top challenge for ensuring long-term security awareness program success¹.

 5 Ways to Bring Focus to Security Awareness Programs

 As noted in the charts above, there are several reasons, all with fairly equal representation, as to why security awareness programs lack focus.
 I’m going to break down each of these reasons and explain how you can overcome that hurdle to bring more focus to your awareness programs.

 - Low security awareness among end users.
 This is a no-brainer.
 It’s important that security awareness programs are rolled out to everyone in the organization, not just select groups.
 While some programs start with training a few key groups to benchmark results, it’s important to get buy in to enroll the entirety of the organization to build resilience to attacks across all teams with on-going training.